-Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Recipient is a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.

 Consent of the data subject is any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

-Personal data breach’ means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed;
+Personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.

 - For example, Eurochambres, will automatically record which parts of the website you visit, which web browser you are using, which website you visited when you received access to the website.
-We cannot identify you based on these data, but they allow EUROCHAMBRES to compile statistics about the use of the website.
+We cannot identify you based on these data, but they allow Eurochambres to compile statistics about the use of the website.

-4. Types of personal data
+- Types of personal data

-EUROCHAMBRES may collect and process personal data such as the following:
+Eurochambres may collect and process personal data such as the following:

-- First name;
+- First name.

-- Name of your Organization;
+- Name of your Organization.

-- Gender (if applicable);
+- Gender (if applicable).

-- Telephone number (fixed / GSM);
+- Telephone number (fixed / GSM).

-- Email address;
+- Email address.

-- ID or document number;
+- ID or document number.

-- Any other element needed for you registration to our services or events
+Any other element needed for you registration to our services or events

-5. Mode of collection of personal data
+- Mode of collection of personal data

 All personal data are collected in the event of or within the framework of: